 WWE has been the biggest pro-wrestling promotion since decades.
 Having established domination in the world of sports entertainment for many years, one would think that their fans have only risen in numbers.
-However, it seems that with AEW posing sizable threat, WWE should change their understanding of their fans.
+However, it seems that with AEW posing a sizable threat, WWE should change their understanding of their fans.

 AEW & WWE recently went toe-to-toe against each other with the AEW Rampage competing with WWE’s SmackDown.
 While SmackDown had more viewers than AEW Rampage in general, the latter still won in the 18-49 demographic.